 What style of riding will you do?
 Will you use the bike just for commuting to work, or are you a long-distance rider and race enthusiast?
-This makes a difference when choosing between a triple or double compact crankset.
+This makes a big difference in choosing a bike, including when deciding between a triple or double compact crankset.
 Although many serious cyclists look down on road bikes with triple cranksets because they don't shift as precisely as doubles and compacts, triple cranksets tend to make it easier to power up hills.

 Will you be traveling with your bike?
 Whether you will be taking your bike for a weekend away, heading to the local park, or traveling for a race, you may want to take in to consideration the impact of travel on your bike purchase.
 A lighter bike may be easier to maneuver on and off of a bike rack whereas a bike with a smaller footprint or a folding frame may be best for cyclists who will be traveling distances or commuting on a bus or train.

 Do you plan on battling the elements on your bike?
 While a little bit of rain is no big deal for most quality road bikes, riders who face consistently wet, muddy, icy or snowy weather may want to look for a bike with disc brakes instead of more-common rim brakes.
 Disc brakes have more reliable stopping power, especially in less-than-ideal conditions.